vpenso/vm-tools/README.md

 # VM Tools

-The tool-chain included in this repository allow a quick setup of virtual machines for development and testing on your Linux workstation.
+The programs distributed with this repository enable user to quickly configure and **use virtual machines as development and test environment** on a Linux workstation.
+In conjunction all programs in the [bin/](bin) sub-directory build a tool-chain to bootstrap many virtual machine instance in a very customizable way.
 The tool-chain is based on software available in all modern Linux distributions:

 * [KVM](http://www.linux-kvm.org)
 * [Libvirt](http://libvirt.org/)